Csasaka19/Roommate-to-survive/README.md

 No bugs at the moment.

 ## Landing
-The landong page link of this project can be found in https://csasaka19.github.io/
+The landing page link of this project can be found in https://csasaka19.github.io/

 Authors: